SEP

 Experience words and music from around the globe at the World Poetry Salon, a new series presented in partnership with Limelight Poetry, a local nonprofit dedicated to promoting world poetry.
 Each event features readings by a celebrated poet set to live music by a musician of the same cultural background.

-This salon will feature a reading by Cecilia Vicuña accompanied by musician Ricardo Gallo.
-A printout will be available for attendees to follow along with Vicuña's poetry during the reading.
-Following the reading, Šteger will be interviewed by event host Patricio Ferrari.
+This salon will feature a reading by poet Forrest Gander accompanied by dancers Zelda and Georgia B. Smith.
+A printout will be available for attendees to follow along with Gander's poetry during the reading.
+Following the reading, Gander will be interviewed by event host Patricio Ferrari.

 “Nikola Madzirov is one of the finest poets in Europe today!
 I admire his genius on every page of his poetry book.
 He is a visionary, a true poet whom all poetry lovers in the world should know. ”